 Mary Jane Maffini

-Lapsed librarian and former mystery bookseller Mary Jane Maffini is the author of thirteen books in three series: the Ottawa-based Camilla MacPhee mysteries, the Fiona Silk capers set in West Quebec and the Charlotte Adams organizer mysteries.
-The seventh Camilla MacPhee book is coming soonish.
+Lapsed librarian and former mystery bookseller Mary Jane Maffini is the author of fifteen books in three series.
+You Light Up My Death, the seventh in the Ottawa-based Camilla MacPhee mysteries has hit the shelves to join the Fiona Silk capers set in West Quebec and the six Charlotte Adams organizer mysteries.
+By the way, those Charlotte Adams mysteries have been optioned for television.

-In addition to the Bony Blithe Award as half of Victoria Abbott, Mary Jane has three Arthur Ellis awards for short crime fiction.
+In addition to the Bony Blithe Award (for mysteries that make us smile) for The Marsh Madness, as half of Victoria Abbott, Mary Jane has three Arthur Ellis awards for short crime fiction.
 “So Much in Common” (EQMM) also won the Malice Domestic Agatha award and was nominated for an Anthony Award at the World Mystery Convention.
-In 2012, The Busy Woman’s Guide to Murder won the Romantic Times award for Best Amateur Sleuth novel.
+In 2012, The Busy Woman’s Guide to Murder, Charlotte Adams number six, won the Romantic Times award for Best Amateur Sleuth novel.

 When not bumping off the unsuspecting, Mary Jane lives and plots in Manotick where her husband looks over his shoulder a lot.
-She also knits sweaters for princess dachshunds Daisy and Lily and volunteers in the Ottawa Therapy Dogs READ program and has written Death Goes to the Dogs, a mystery dinner play for them.
-It is available for use by community groups for a token donation to OTD.
+She also knits sweaters for the latest princess dachshunds, Penny and Ivy.

-She is available for writing workshops, keynotes and, under the right circumstances, alibis.
+She is available for writing workshops, keynotes, book clubs, and, under the right circumstances, alibis.

-Find out more at www.maryjanemaffini.com where you can sign up for her newsletter and find links to blogs.
+Find out more at www.maryjanemaffini.com where you can sign up for her newsletter.

-Nominated, Arthur Ellis Award for Best Short Story, 1999, for "Kicking the Habit" in Menopause Is Murder Getting Started in the Mystery Biz
+- Nominated, Arthur Ellis Award for Best Short Story, 1999, for "Kicking the Habit" in Menopause Is Murder